001-rudra/Jyotiranjan-Mishra-Data-science-/README.md

 > 🌐 **Live Demo:** [Click Here](https://jyotiranjan.vercel.app)
 >
-> 'Prefer to use in smart phone or in tablet.
+> 'Prefer to watch the demo in smart phone or in tablet.
-> The desktop version is not working properly.'
+> The current desktop version is not working properly.'

 Welcome to my Data Science Portfolio repository!
 This repository showcases my projects, skills, and learning journey in the field of **Data Science, Machine Learning, and Analytics**.